cadmusinho/Age-estimation/README.md

-# Podstawy Sztucznej Inteligencji
+# Fundamentals of Artificial Intelligence

-## 1. Określenie tematu i celu projektu, analiza wymagań
+## 1. Project Topic and Objective, Requirements Analysis
-### Temat projektu
+### Project Topic
-Estymacja wieku osoby na podstawie zdjęcia twarzy z wykorzystaniem sztucznej inteligencji.
+Age estimation based on a person's facial image using artificial intelligence.

-### Cel projektu
+### Project Objective
-Stworzenie modelu AI, który na podstawie zdjęcia twarzy osoby będzie w stanie oszacować jej wiek.
-Model ma za zadanie uczyć się wzorców wizualnych związanych z procesem starzenia (np. zmarszczki, kształt twarzy, struktura skóry), aby z jak największą dokładnością przypisać przewidywany wiek.
+To create an AI model capable of estimating a person's age based on their facial image.
+The model aims to learn visual patterns related to aging (e.g., wrinkles, face shape, skin texture) to predict age as accurately as possible.

-### Zakres projektu
+### Project Scope
-- Pozyskanie, analiza i przygotowanie zbioru danych (IMDB-WIKI)
+- Data acquisition, analysis, and preparation (IMDB-WIKI)
-- Budowa i trenowanie modelu konwolucyjnej sieci neuronowej (CNN)
+- Building and training a convolutional neural network (CNN) model
-- Ocena jakości modelu (np. poprzez wskaźnik MAE)
+- Evaluating model performance (e.g., using MAE)
-- Testowanie modelu na nieznanych zdjęciach
+- Testing the model on unseen images
-- Możliwe rozszerzenie: przygotowanie prostego interfejsu użytkownika lub API
+- Possible extension: preparing a simple user interface or API

-### Wymagania funkcjonalne i niefunkcjonalne
+### Functional and Non-functional Requirements
-Funkcjonalne:
+Functional:
-- Możliwość wprowadzenia zdjęcia i uzyskania przewidywanego wieku
+- Ability to input an image and obtain the predicted age
-- Obsługa różnych formatów obrazów (np.
-JPG, PNG)
+- Support for various image formats (e.g., JPG, PNG)
-- Pre-processing twarzy: detekcja i kadrowanie
+- Face pre-processing: detection and cropping

-Niefunkcjonalne:
+Non-functional:
-- Wydajność: model powinien osiągnąć rozsądnie niską wartość MAE (Mean Absolute Error).
-Dla dobrych modeli do estymacji wieku przyjmuje się, że MAE na poziomie ok.
-4-5 lat jest zadowalający.
+- Performance: the model should achieve a reasonably low Mean Absolute Error (MAE).
+For well-performing age estimation models, an MAE of around 4–5 years is considered satisfactory.
-- Skalowalność: możliwość użycia większego zbioru danych w przyszłości lub przeniesienia modelu do środowiska produkcyjnego.
+- Scalability: potential to use a larger dataset in the future or deploy the model in a production environment.
-- Bezpieczeństwo: model i dane będą przetwarzane lokalnie, bez przesyłania prywatnych zdjęć do chmury.
+- Security: the model and data will be processed locally, with no private image uploads to the cloud.
-- Zasoby: model będzie trenowany z wykorzystaniem frameworków takich jak TensorFlow lub PyTorch, z możliwym wsparciem GPU (CUDA).
-Dane będą wstępnie analizowane w Pythonie.
+- Resources: the model will be trained using frameworks such as TensorFlow or PyTorch, with optional GPU support (CUDA).
+Data will be pre-analyzed in Python.

-## 2. Zbiór danych i ich przygotowanie
+## 2. Dataset and Data Preparation
-### Zbiór danych użyty w projekcie
+### Dataset Used in the Project
-Do realizacji projektu wykorzystano publicznie dostępny zbiór danych IMDB-WIKI, który zawiera łącznie ponad 500 000 zdjęć twarzy celebrytów wraz z metadanymi – datą urodzenia, datą wykonania zdjęcia, płcią oraz nazwą osoby.
+The project utilizes the publicly available IMDB-WIKI dataset, containing over 500,000 facial images of celebrities along with metadata such as date of birth, date of the photo, gender, and the person's name.
-Zbiór został przygotowany przez badaczy w ramach prac nad modelem DEX (Deep EXpectation), który zdobył 1. miejsce w konkursie LAP 2015 na estymację wieku.
-Dane pochodzą z dwóch źródeł:
+The dataset was prepared by researchers as part of the DEX (Deep EXpectation) model, which won 1st place in the LAP 2015 age estimation challenge.
+The data comes from two sources:
-- IMDb: zdjęcia aktorów i aktorek z przypisanymi metadanymi,
+- IMDb: actor and actress photos with associated metadata
-- Wikipedia: profile osób publicznych z analogicznymi informacjami.
+- Wikipedia: public figures' profiles with similar information

-### Etapy przygotowania danych:
+### Data Preparation Stages:
-Pobranie danych:
+Data download:
-- Dane zostały pobrane w formie archiwum .tar, które zawiera:
+- The data was downloaded as a .tar archive containing:
-  - Obrazy twarzy (surowe lub już przycięte – cropped)
+  - Facial images (raw or already cropped)
-  - Plik .mat zawierający metadane dla każdego zdjęcia (np. dob, photo_taken, gender, face_location, itp.)
+  - A .mat file with metadata for each image (e.g., dob, photo_taken, gender, face_location, etc.)

-Wczytanie i analiza metadanych:
+Metadata loading and analysis:
-- Metadane są przetwarzane w Pythonie
+- Metadata is processed using Python
-- Dla każdego zdjęcia wyliczana jest wartość wieku według wzoru:
+- Age for each image is calculated using the formula:
-  - wiek = photo_taken - rok urodzenia
+  - age = photo_taken - year of birth

-Weryfikacja i czyszczenie danych:
+Data verification and cleaning:
-- Usuwanie uszkodzonych obrazów (np. plików, które nie otwierają się lub są puste).
+- Removing corrupted images (e.g., files that don't open or are empty)
-- Filtrowanie zdjęć z wieloma twarzami – jeśli second_face_score jest większy niż określony próg, zdjęcie jest odrzucane.
+- Filtering out images with multiple faces – if second_face_score exceeds a certain threshold, the image is rejected
-- Odrzucanie przypadków bez wystarczających danych – np. brak dob, photo_taken, nieznana płeć (jeśli potrzebna).
+- Discarding cases with insufficient data – e.g., missing dob, photo_taken, unknown gender (if required)
-- Usunięcie danych odstających (outliers) – np. zdjęcia z wiekiem poniżej 0 lub powyżej 100 lat, lub o bardzo niskim score detekcji twarzy.
+- Removing outliers – e.g., images with age below 0 or over 100, or very low face detection score

-Kadrowanie i wyodrębnienie twarzy:
+Cropping and extracting faces:
-- Twarze są przycinane na podstawie współrzędnych face_location z dodatkowym marginesem 40% (aby model mógł lepiej uchwycić cechy otaczające twarz).
+- Faces are cropped based on the face_location coordinates with an additional 40% margin (to help the model capture features surrounding the face)
-- Można wykorzystać gotowe przycięte obrazy (wiki_crop, imdb_crop) lub wykonać własne kadrowanie.
+- You can use pre-cropped images (wiki_crop, imdb_crop) or perform custom cropping

-Transformacja i normalizacja danych:
+Data transformation and normalization:
-- Obrazy są przeskalowywane do standardowego rozmiaru odpowiedniego dla sieci VGG-16.
+- Images are resized to a standard size suitable for the VGG-16 network
-- Dane są normalizowane (np. przez odjęcie średniej ImageNet mean i podzielenie przez std).
+- Data is normalized (e.g., subtracting the ImageNet mean and dividing by std)
-- Obrazy mogą być konwertowane do formatu tensorów (torch.Tensor, np.array), a metadane przekształcane do etykiet liczbowych.
+- Images may be converted to tensor formats (e.g., torch.Tensor, np.array), and metadata transformed into numerical labels

-Podział na zbiory treningowe i testowe:
+Splitting into training and testing sets:
-- Dane są dzielone na zbiór treningowy, walidacyjny i testowy (np.
-70%-15%-15%).
+- Data is split into training, validation, and test sets (e.g., 70%-15%-15%)
-- Podział powinien zapewniać równomierne rozłożenie wieku w każdej grupie (stratyfikacja), aby uniknąć biasu wiekowego.
+- The split should ensure an even distribution of ages in each group (stratification) to avoid age bias

-### Oczekiwany wynik:
+### Expected Outcome:
-Gotowy i czysty zbiór danych, zawierający:
+A clean and ready-to-use dataset containing:
-- obrazy twarzy o odpowiedniej jakości
+- facial images of sufficient quality
-- przypisane etykiety wieku
+- corresponding age labels
-- jednorodny format danych wejściowych
+- uniform input data format